Top 5 Vegetables for Detox and a Long Life

 - The attractive orange color of carrots is due to their high content of alpha and beta-carotene, which help restore the cells of your skin and other organs.

 3. SquashDo you already like squash?
-Then don’t hesitate to try every variety, no matter what the season, because they’re all excellent for helping detox your body and preserve your youth.
+Then don’t think twice about trying every variety, no matter what the season.
+They’re all excellent for helping to detox your body and preserve your youth.